 Many see fruitcake as irrelevant in today’s dessert landscape, but that couldn’t be further from the truth at bakeries throughout the United States.
 The decadent holiday food can be loaded with a variety of ingredients to give it a kick.
 For instance, at Ackroyd’s Scottish Bakery in Michigan, the fruitcake is full of dates, raisins, sultanas, currants, candied orange peel, and walnuts, then soaked with rum.
 The bakery quietly began offering it last year, and it was so-well received that it has been brought back full-time.

 Ackroyd’s isn’t the only bakery offering great fruitcakes.
-Zingerman’s Bakehouse, one of the biggest names in baking in the state of Michigan and the rest of the country, regularly sells out of the Robert Lambert’s White Rare Citrus Fruit Cake priced at $70.
+Zingerman’s Mail Order regularly sells out of the Robert Lambert’s White Rare Citrus Fruit Cake priced at $70.

 “The recipe is British, Victorian era.
 It’s based on my grandmother Floria’s cakes, but instead of the store-bought glaceed fruits she used, I make my own candied fruit,” says Robert Lambert.
 The cake features citrus like blood oranges, bergamots, Rangpur limes, rare Japanese shekwasha, and more.
 They are mixed with cherries glaceed in a Blood Orange Syrup, and nuts hand-cut down to just the right size to distribute evenly and help the cake stay intact when sliced.
 Each cake is soaked in cognac and aged for a few months.